Diagnosis

 Signs of Functional Seizures

 These may include differences in the duration and nature of abnormal movements.
-When needed, a video-EEG may be used to help distinguish functional seizures from epileptic seizures – though it’s important to note that some individuals may experience both conditions.
+When needed, a video-EEG may be used to help distinguish functional seizures from epileptic seizures.
+It’s important to note that some individuals may experience both conditions.

 Further Investigations (if clinically needed)

-To help you understand what these tests involve, we have included example short explainer videos below.
+To help understand what these tests involve, we have included example short explainer videos below.

-These investigations are not used to “prove” FND but may help in supporting the diagnosis and ruling out other causes where necessary.
+These investigations are not used to “prove” FND, but may help in supporting the diagnosis, ruling out other causes, and identifying comorbidities.

 Differential Diagnosis and Avoiding Misdiagnosis